tajmone/AlanStdLib/CLOTHING_DEV.md

 Some of the changes to the library code will affect the output of various tests (eg. `examine`, `inv`), and the new features might require tweaking the tests sources and/or commands scripts.
 The goal of this step is to restore all the test suite solutions and transcripts to their original status, by adapting them accordingly.

-- [ ] __UPDATE TRANSCRIPTS__ — Rerun all tests and update the transcript logs of all the tests were the output varies but there is no need to change the source or the solution file:
+- [x] __UPDATE TRANSCRIPTS__ — Rerun all tests and update the transcript logs of all the tests were the output varies but there is no need to change the source or the solution file:
-    + [ ] `/tests/clothing/`
+    + [x] `/tests/clothing/`:
     + [x] `/tests/house/`
     + [x] `/tests/misc/`